Dole plc: 19001969: Expansion and acquisition

 While the HPC was getting established, the tropical fruit trade was growing in Central and South America, primarily with the banana trade.
 One of the major players in that trade, the Standard Fruit and Steamship Company, was established in 1906 by the Vaccaro brothers and Salvador D'Antoni as Vaccaro Brothers and Company.
 However, the quartet had been making shipments of tropical fruit such as bananas and coconuts, as well as other items, since 1899.
 The firm grew rapidly in its early years, establishing a headquarters in La Ceiba, Honduras, purchasing housing and cargo ships, and building rail and telephone lines at its plantations.
 The company's rapid growth has been attributed to the destruction of property records in the early 20th century, leading the firm to take control of large swaths of land with the support of the Honduran government.
 In 1924, the firm went public as the Standard Fruit and Steamship Company.
 In the 1920s, as Panama disease was destroying crops of the Gros Michel banana, Standard Fruit began looking for other cultivars to grow, settling on the Cavendish banana.
 Switching to the Cavendish allowed Standard Fruit to become the largest banana producer in the world by the 1960s.
 Standard Fruit merged with Castle & Cooke in 1968.

 While these companies were forming in the United States, the McCanns expanded their operations in Ireland, opening a store in Dundalk in 1902.
 In the 1950s, the McCanns began consolidating with other companies in Ireland, creating United Fruit Importers and then Fruit Importers of Ireland, which became a publicly traded company.

 19702000: Expansions, selloffs, and splits

 Ten years after its merger with Standard Fruit, Castle & Cooke acquired Bud Antle Inc., a California-based vegetable company.
 However, Castle & Cooke began to struggle financially and was purchased in 1985 by billionaire David H. Murdock.
 After the purchase, Dole began expanding its offerings by purchasing other food companies, buying several West Coast fruit and nut producers and distributors between 1985 and 1990, including Bonner Packing Company in California and Wells and Wade Fruit Company in Washington.
 Meanwhile, in Ireland, Fruit Importers of Ireland purchased Fyffes from Chiquita in 1986.

+In 1985, the Hawaiian island of Lanai passed into the control of Castle & Cooke, which was then the owner of Dole.
+High labor and land costs led to a decline in Hawaii pineapple production in the 1980s, with Dole phasing out its pineapple operations on Lanai in 1992.

 Murdock separated Dole and Castle & Cooke in 1996, turning the latter into a real estate development company.